-Assistant Administrator for Civil Rights & Liberties, Ombudsman, and Travel Engagement
+Assistant Administrator for the Office of Civil Rights and Liberties, Ombudsman, and Travel Engagement

-Kimberly Walton was named Assistant Administrator for Civil Rights and Liberties, Ombudsman and Traveler Engagement at the Transportation Security Administration.
+Kimberly Walton is the Assistant Administrator for the Office of Civil Rights and Liberties, Ombudsman and Traveler Engagement.

 In this capacity, she is responsible for ensuring that TSA employees and the traveling public are treated in a fair and lawful manner consistent with federal laws and regulations protecting privacy.
 Mission critical duties include affording redress, governing freedom of information and prohibiting discrimination and reprisal, while promoting diversity and inclusion.
 To support this mission, Civil Rights and Liberties, Ombudsman and Traveler Engagement provides services and functions through a business management office and five divisions, including disability and multicultural, civil rights, diversity and inclusion, ombudsman and traveler engagement.